99-year lease

 A 99-year lease, under historic English law, since widely received abroad, was traditionally seen as the longest practical term of a lease of real property without it being considered perpetual.
 While it is no longer a hard legal limit in most common law jurisdictions today, 99-year leases continue to be common as a matter of business practice.
 In some countries (such as Singapore) land reform legislation has resulted in most or all land being owned by the state and leased to users, which often takes the form of a 99-year lease.
 In this case, the lease is often transferable and treated as essentially equivalent to ownership, at least to the extent that it is the main way in which one may purchase the more or less permanent use of land.

-Property scholars describe leasing as a "widespread and highly successful" institutional form that allocates control and risk differently from ownership.
-Governments have also used 99-year leases for strategic purposes, including the 1940 U.S.–U.K. Destroyers for Bases agreements granting rent free 99-year base rights.

 The law

-The 99-year term originated as a practical common law choice — long enough to outlast any person involved in the lease, yet finite enough to eventually return control to the landowner or their heirs.
-The lease typically includes detailed agreements about who handles repairs, pays for insurance and taxes, and controls whether the property can be sold or sublet to others.
-Commercial ground leases typically place most operating expenses on the tenant through "triple net" arrangements, while giving tenants considerable freedom to mortgage their leasehold interest and sell or assign it to others, usually with the landlord's approval.
-The structure separates site ownership from building control and cash flows, which is one reason leasing is described by an American property law scholar as "widespread and highly successful."

-Termination occurs on expiry, by forfeiture for breach, or by negotiated surrender.
-In many jurisdictions there are statutory rights to extend or to enfranchise into freehold for qualifying long residential leases.

-Ground leases of 50 to 99 years enable capital recovery and loan amortization in a structure that can substitute for an outright sale.
-In some tax analyses, leases materially longer than a human planning horizon have been viewed as sale substitutes, which is one reason parties often stop at 99 years.
-In consumer policy debates, the U.K. Competition and Markets Authority concluded that recurring ground rents attached to long residential leases are "neither legally nor commercially necessary," which has informed recent reforms.